-The purpose of the problem in this section is to identify a 2012 leap in Mochizuki's program in inter-universal Teichmüller theory (IUT) [141-144] as a rebranding of the MCM.
-The unit cell was not published until 2013 but the nine year process of revision leading to journal publication in 2021 may have incorporated later MCM work.
-To begin, one notes that the first figure in the first IUT paper [141] (Figure 24) is quite like the 2009 time-wrapped-around-a-cylinder idea for MCM time periodicity [31].
+The purpose of the problem in this section is to identify a 2012 leap in Mochizuki's program in inter-universal Teichmüller theory (IUT) [140-143] as a rebranding of the MCM.
+The unit cell was not published until 2013 but the nine year process of revision leading to the journal publication of [140-143] in 2021 may have incorporated later MCM work.
+To begin, one notes that the first figure in the first IUT paper [140] (Figure 24) is quite like the 2009 time-wrapped-around-a-cylinder idea for MCM time periodicity [31].
 (This was later supplanted by periodicity in unit cell [7].)

-We will phrase the main criticism of Scholze and Styx (SS) against Mochizuki's claimed proof of the ABC conjecture [145] as pertaining to a fundamental concept in unit cell.
-Paraphrasing, SS [145] have refused to acknowledge that Mochizuki has proven the ABC conjecture because he takes isomorphic objects as unequal.
-To the extent that Mochizuki's "Hodge Theater" is only the MCM unit cell dressed in inaccessible jargon, we will motivate the existence of two isomorphic objects which are not the same object in the sense abstract algebra.
+We will phrase the main criticism of Scholze and Styx (SS) against Mochizuki's claimed proof of the ABC conjecture [144] as pertaining to a fundamental concept in unit cell.
+Paraphrasing, SS [144] have refused to acknowledge that Mochizuki has proven the ABC conjecture because he takes isomorphic objects as unequal.
+To the extent that Mochizuki's "Hodge Theater" is only the MCM unit cell dressed in inaccessible jargon, we will motivate the existence of two isomorphic objects which are not the same object in the sense of abstract algebra.
 Although the domain of the wavefunctions $\psi(x^i)$ in each \mathcal{H}'n is just a Euclidean 3-space E^3 , each E^3 is the spacelike slice of Minkowski space at a given x^0 .
-Therefore, although all infinite Euclidean 3spaces are isomorphic copies of E^3 , we may distinguish among them by labeling them with the affine parameter x^0 .
+Therefore, although all infinite Euclidean 3-spaces are isomorphic copies of E^3 , we may distinguish among them by labeling them with the affine parameter x^0 .
 They are unequal.
 In other words,

-$$k \neq j \implies \mathcal{H}k \neq \mathcal{H}j$$ (31.1)
+$$k \neq j \implies \mathcal{H}k \neq \mathcal{H}i$$ (31.1)